astronomer/building-dags-with-dag-factory/README.md

 project, run `astro dev start`.
 This will spin up an instance of Airflow on your machine, available via `localhost:8080`.

-There are two packages needed to get started with this project, both of which are provided in the `requirements.txt` file.
-The first is `dag-factory`, which will be used as we define DAGs using YAML.
-The second is `PyYAML`, which we'll use in `include/scripts/generate_dynamic_dag.py` script to dynamically create YAML files using a template.
-You don't have to install these locally; running `astro dev start` will do so in your Docker containers.
+To get started with this tutorial, you'll need to add the `dag-factory` package to your `requirements.txt` file.
+You don't have to install `dag-factory` locally; running `astro dev start` will do so in your Docker containers.

 Awesome, let's get started!